CenturyLinkCloud/PublicKB/Disaster Recovery/safehaven-4.0.1-release.md

 * Improved support for MANUAL site
 * Improved E-Mail Reporting and Management
 * Enhanced WAN data replication performance
+* Add support for NAT (does not work with the hairpin problem)

 #### 2. Support Matrix